njtierney/validateHOT/paper/paper.md

 # Typical workflow

-In the following, we provide the workflow for a MaxDiff study (the vignette also provides detailed examples for a CBC as well as an ACBC).
+In the following, we provide the workflow for a MaxDiff study and a CBC study with only part-worth coded attributes (the vignette also provides detailed examples for a CBC including linear-coded attributes as well as an ACBC).

+## MaxDiff

 After running the hierarchical Bayes estimation [@allenby1995; @lenk1996], the **raw** utility scores have to be exported and read into an *R* data frame.
 This data frame has to include the actual choice in the validation/holdout task.